ANZSoilData/ANZSoilML/README.md

 for observation and sampling data, geology, groundwater and hydrology.

-ANZSoilML was derived from OzSoilML, which was developed in Australia by [CSIRO](https://www.csiro.au/) under the auspices of the Australian Collaborative Land Evaluation Program (ACLEP) http://www.clw.csiro.au/aclep/.
+ANZSoilML was derived from OzSoilML, which was developed in Australia by [CSIRO](https://www.csiro.au/) under the auspices of the Australian Collaborative Land Evaluation Program ([ACLEP](http://www.clw.csiro.au/aclep/)).
 Later, CSIRO worked with New Zealand's [Manaaki Whenua](https://www.landcareresearch.co.nz) to test and refine OZSoilML, this new version was rebranded as ANZSoilML.